brt-h/brt-h/README.md

 ### AirBnB Tableau Dashboard

 The hypothetical use case for this dashboard is to help someone who is purchasing property in Seattle to rent on AirBnB.
 The focus of this dashboard is the relationships between AirBnB price and (1) zipcode, (2) # of bedrooms, and (3) week of the year.
-The dashboard can be seen [here](https://public.tableau.com/app/profile/robert.hyman/viz/AirBnBTableauProject_16414256273360/Dashboard1).
+Dashboard is [here](https://public.tableau.com/app/profile/robert.hyman/viz/AirBnBTableauProject_16414256273360/Dashboard1).

 ### Forest Cover Kaggle Prediction